maniadav/interviewprep/backend/sending_gmail_with_nodemailer.md

 ### **Conclusion**

 This setup allows you to send emails securely using Nodemailer with Gmail and OAuth2.
-Ensure proper configuration and handle errors gracefully for a smooth email-sending experience.
-Let me know if you need further assistance!